Top 15 Weird Marriage Traditions Around The World

 12. Le Pot de Chambre: The Chamber Pot

-Before the wedding ceremony comes to an end and the newlyweds proceed for their first night, they are served with a dish made from the leftover of the alcohol from the ceremony on a brand new chamber pot.
-This tradition is has a belief that it gives strength and energy to the newlywed on the night and it’s also a symbol of the end of a party and beginning of married life.
+Before the wedding ceremony comes to an end and the newlyweds proceed for their first night, they are served with a dish made from the leftover alcohol from the ceremony on a brand new chamber pot.
+This tradition has a belief that it gives strength and energy to the newlywed on the night and it’s also a symbol of the end of a party and the beginning of married life.

 13. Cortar la corbata del novio: Cut The Groom’s Tie